Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Numerical Tests

 \subsubsection{Tests on other benchmarks}

 The DNN architecture chosen for the other two power systems was similar to the IEEE 39-bus case with the differences being in the number of neurons per layer.
-Specifically, the DNNs used for the ${118-,}$ and 200-bus systems had 512 neurons in hidden layers, with the input (output) layers having 302 (97), and 128 (107) neurons, respectively.
-For each of these systems, we created a dataset with 500 random demands.
+Specifically, the DNNs used for the 118- and 200-bus systems had 512 neurons in hidden layers, with the input (output) layers having 128 (107), and 302 (97) neurons, respectively.
+For each of these systems, we created a dataset with 500 feasible\footnote{To obtain a dataset of 500 instances, the OPF was solved for 550 instances and the first 500 feasible instances were retained.
+For the 118-bus system, all instances were feasible while for the 200-bus system, four infeasible instances were encountered.} random demands generated by scaling the nominal demands entry-wise by factors drawn uniformly from [0.7,1.3].
 The linear cost coefficients from the respective benchmark systems were retained as $c_p$'s, while the reactive power cost coefficients were set to zero.
 All DNNs were evaluated for five runs, with training sizes of 25, 50, and 100.
 Table~\ref{tbl:MPall} summarizes the obtained results.